How To Get A Mortgage If You Are An Expat Returning to The UK

 The bottom line is that lenders are not prepared to take on the risk required for a foreign currency mortgage; therefore, foreign currency mortgages in the high street are no longer readily accessible.

-There are lenders that are willing to provide foreign currency mortgages to expats with foreign salaries.
+There are lenders willing to provide foreign currency mortgages to expats with foreign salaries.

 A good broker will be able to provide a breakdown of the foreign currency mortgages available to you.
-In addition, they will be able to identify the best mortgage for your needs; this could ultimately save you time and money.
+In addition, they will be able to identify the best mortgage for your needs - ultimately saving you time and money.

 Improve your credit history...